Azure/modern-web-app-pattern-dotnet/guide/plan-the-implementation.md

 * ⚠️ Pending review as part of #1865953

-The following table lists the principles of the reliable web app pattern and how to implement those principles in your web app.
-For more information, see the [Reliable web app pattern overview](https://aka.ms/eap/mwa/dotnet/doc).
+The following table lists the principles of the modern web app pattern and how to implement those principles in your web app.
+For more information, see the [Modern web app pattern overview](https://aka.ms/eap/mwa/dotnet/doc).

 *Table 1.
 Pattern principles and how to implement them.*